khuang28jhu/bs3/README.md

 <br /> ``` pip install pysam ``` <br /> ```   pip install metplolib ``` <br />

 #Running BS-Seeker3
+BS-Seeker3 is a 3 steps process: 1) Index-building, 2) Alignment of the bisulfite reads, and 3) Methylation Rate Calculation.
+Index-buidling only has to be done once, and the user should supply different parameters based on the reference genome size (See below for details).
+The alignment step uses SNAP to map the bisulfite reads to the reference genome, and then further removes the non-unique and incorrectly converted mappings.
+The methylation rate calculation step takes in the output from the alignment step and calcualtes the methylation rate at the single-base resolution

 ### Download BS-Seeker3
 Type the following commands in an Unix Terminal:
 * To download the Mac verion:
 <br />```git clone https://github.com/khuang28jhu/bs3/bs3-mac ```
 * To download the Linux version:
 <br />```git clone https://github.com/khuang28jhu/bs3/bs3-linux ```

+### Download BS-Seeker3